mikeraab/docker001/Participant-Guide.md

 $ docker rm short_id
 ```

-Repeat for next container until all are stopped and removed.
+Repeat for next container until all are stopped and removed, or use the bulk removal that was shown before.

 Verify in the browser that the Wordpress blog post is gone by refreshing the page: